 Why is this bad?
 Because if a candidate finds out you asked them a question that you didn’t ask most other candidates, they’ll probably wonder why.
 And their deductions may lead them to believe you discriminated against them in your hiring decision.
 Asking only female accounting candidates about their availability to work longer hours at month end, for instance, points toward potential gender discrimination.
 Avoid these situations by using a regular list of questions that cover the basics.
 Only vary questions when it comes to specific items in a candidate’s background, skills, or experience.

-The appearance of discrimination is terrible for your reputation, and the related legal battles aren’t easy on the wallet either.
+If a job candidate files an EEOC complaint or a charge of discrimination against you, it’s terrible for your reputation, and the related legal battles aren’t easy on the wallet either.
 Avoid being accused of discriminatory practices by understanding the ins and outs of what is and is not allowed in interviews.
 It is possible to conduct your job interviews in a fair, legal manner and still land strong new hires.
 Who knows?
 Maybe you’ll even hire someone amazing — someone you might have overlooked otherwise.